Vectorial probability loophole in Bell test: Theory of vectorial probability

 To generalize Eq. (\ref{eq:defcpn}) to cover the more generic case in which $\xi_{2}\ne\xi_{1}$, one can decompose the vectorial probability $\mathbf{p}_{a_2}(\xi_{2})$ of the event $a_2$ into two parts, one part parallel to $\mathbf{p}_{a_2}(\xi_{1})$ and the other orthogonal to it, as follows,

 wherein $\zeta={p}^{-1}_{a_1}(\xi_{1})\ {p}_{a_2}(\xi_{2})\ \cos\Omega(\xi_{1},\xi_{2})$.
 It is not difficult to prove

-Therefore, the first term of Eq. (\ref{eq:decomvp}) via event coordination produces outcomes that are duplicates of part of the outcomes of the event $a_1$ (described by $\mathbf{p}_{a_1}(\xi_{1})$) while the second does not contribute to the joint probability.
-Consequently, the joint probability of the two events for $\xi_{2}\ne\xi_{1}$ is reduced by a factor of $\zeta$ in compared with that of Eq. (\ref{eq:defcpn}), that is,
+Therefore, the first term of Eq. (\ref{eq:decomvp}) via event coordination corresponds to the production of events with outcomes that are duplicates of part of the outcomes of the event $a_1$, described by $\mathbf{p}_{a_1}(\xi_{1})$, while the second does not contribute to the joint probability.
+Consequently, the joint probability of the two events for $\xi_{2}\ne\xi_{1}$ is reduced by a factor of $\zeta$ compared to that of Eq. (\ref{eq:defcpn}), that is,